KidkArolis/jetpack/README.md

 **Jetpack wraps webpack** to create a smoother developer experience.
 Jetpack can be used instead of webpack, webpack-cli, webpack-dev-server and webpack-dev-middleware without writing any configuration.
 Jetpack is a thin wrapper around webpack, and can be extended with any of the webpack options.

-- **Sensible webpack defaults** to handle bundling modern JavaScript, CSS and images.
+- **Sensible defaults** to handle modern JavaScript, CSS and images.
-- **Preconfigured babel** with `@babel/preset-env` and `@babel/preset-react`, configurable via `.babelrc`.
+- **Preconfigured Babel** with `@babel/preset-env` and `@babel/preset-react`, configurable via `.babelrc`.
-- **Automatic JSX detection** toggling between `React.createElement` or `h` depending on whether `preact` is installed.
+- **Preconfigured PostCSS** with `postcss-preset-env` including autoprefixing, configurable via `postcss.config.js`.
-- **Modern CSS** with `postcss-preset-env` and autoprefixing, configurable via `postcss.config.js`.
+- **Use CSS modules** by toggling a single config option on.
-- **Opt into CSS modules** by toggling one config option on.
+- **Automatic JSX detection** switches between `React.createElement` or `h` depending on dependencies.
 - **Hot reloading built in** for React and for vanilla JavaScript and CSS.
 - **Automatic chunk splitting** with inlined runtime and HTML generation.
 - **Single dependency** with hassle-free updates.

 **Why use jetpack?** To avoid rolling your own custom webpack config or having to paste it from previous project.
-Jetpack has a good set of defaults that should get you off the ground quickly.
+Jetpack has a set of defaults that should get you off the ground quickly.
 And with the universal `jetpack/handle` middleware you don't have to worry about wiring up webpack dev middleware or dev server – everything _just works_.

 ## Usage